drupalauth/simplesamlphp-module-drupalauth/README.md

     // Whether to turn on debug
     'debug' => true,

+    // Cookie name.
+Set this to use a cache-busting cookie pattern
+    // (e.g. 'SESSdrupalauth4ssp') if hosted on Pantheon so that the cookie
+    // is is not stripped away by Varnish.
+See https://pantheon.io/docs/cookies#cache-busting-cookies .
+    'cookie_name' => 'drupalauth4ssp',

     // Which attributes should be retrieved from the Drupal site.
    'attributes' => array(
        array('field_name' => 'uid', 'attribute_name' => 'uid'),